ordovas/ordovas.github.io/portfolio/README.md

 ## Self-paced projects

-Also, I highlight the following self paced exercises I've done for practicing and learning pruposes that are public:
+Also, I highlight the following self paced exercises I've done for practicing and learning purposes that are public:

 - [A small Web scraping and RegEx exercise to mine the japanese hardware and software video game sales.](https://github.com/ordovas/vg_jp_sales)